-Employment of management occupations is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations, which will result in about 878,300 new jobs.
+Employment of management occupations is projected to grow 5 percent over the next ten years, faster than the average for all occupations, and will result in about 505,000 new jobs.
 Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations.

 Administrative services managers plan, direct, and coordinate supportive services of an organization.
 Their specific responsibilities vary, but administrative service managers typically maintain facilities and supervise activities that include recordkeeping, mail distribution, and office upkeep.